lurado/LDOLayoutTemplates/README.md

 ## Attribute changes

-Not only the constraint setup can vary for a template, view attributes are supported, too.
-Most notably that's `alpha` and `hidden`.
-Set a template view's `alpha` value to `0` and it will disappear when applying the template.
+Not only the constraint setup can vary for a template, view attributes can be different, too.
+To support this let a view conform to `LDOLayoutAttributeTemplate` and return the key paths that should be changed from `-transferableTemplateAttributeKeyPaths`.

-Currently supported are:

-- `UIView`
-    - `alpha`
-    - `hidden`
-- `UIScrollView`
-    - `scrollEnabled`
-- `UICollectionView`
-    - `scrollDirection` of the flow layout (if a flow layout is used)

-This list isn't very extensive.
-It's only what we've initially needed and it will grow over time.
-Feel free to open an issue or send a PR.

-You can easily support your own `IBInspectable` properties by implementing `-transferableTemplateAttributeKeyPaths` in your view subclass.
-That's all - the rest will be taken care of.
+For example return the names of the `IBInspectable` properties of your custom views to have them change between layouts.
+Or if you want `alpha` and `hidden` of all involved views to change when a template is applied, implement a class extension like `UIView+LayoutTemplateAttributes` in the example project.

 ## Limitations